 What women should wear to a job interview

-90There are a couple of main rules to keep in mind when dressing for a job interview: it's better to dress conservatively and men don't like hiring women who wear pantsuits.
+There are a couple of main rules to keep in mind when dressing for a job interview: it's better to dress conservatively.

 As to the first statement, you never want to be remembered for what you wore.
 Try to have your clothes be the least noticeable thing about you.